FloSewn/CppUtils/README.md

 # CppUtils
-This repository contains some C++ header files, which contain code snippets that I like to use in my C++ projects.
+This repository consists of some C++ header files with code snippets that I like to use in my C++ projects.

 ## Installation
 To install the library test functions: